lemire/JavaFastPFOR/README.md

 How fast is it?
 ---------------

-Compile the code and execute me.lemire.integercompression.Benchmark.
+Compile the code and execute me.lemire.integercompression.benchmarktools.Benchmark.

 I recommend running all the benchmarks with the "-server" flag on a desktop machine.